google/docsy/userguide/content/en/docs/adding-content/shortcodes/index.md

 Note that the relevant shortcode parameters above will have sensible defaults, but is included here for completeness.

-{{% alert title="Hugo Tip" %}}

-Using the bracket styled shortcode delimiter, `>}}`, tells Hugo that the inner content is HTML/plain text and needs no further processing.
-Changing the delimiter to `%}}` means Hugo will treat the content as Markdown.
-You can use both styles in your pages.

-{{% /alert %}}

 | Parameter        | Default    | Description  |
 | ---------------- |------------| ------------|
 | title | | The main display title for the block. |